AnimALICEData/ALICE-Blender-Animation/README.md

 The animation making can be summarized in three basic steps:

+1) Installing aliRoot;
-1) Downloading an ESD file;
+2) Getting an ESD file;
-2) Installing aliRoot and running macros;
-3) Run bash to generate Blender animation using the ESD processing results.
+3) Run script to process ESD data and generate Blender animations using its results.

 In case you are not conCERNed about the data being used for the animation and only wish to generate a standard one, skip to the Default Animation section below.
 For detailed steps on how to make the animation from ESDs, as described above, read the following sections.

-## Step 1 - Downloading ESD files

-ESD files regarding the ALICE experiment can be found on http://opendata.cern.ch/search?page=1&size=20&experiment=ALICE.
-If you have doubts on which file to pick for a test, you can select any file on this list: http://opendata.cern.ch/record/1102.

-You must save your ESD file inside the 'aliRoot' directory, which is obtained by cloning this repository as mentioned above.

-## Step 2 - Installing aliRoot
+## Step 1 - Installing aliRoot

 Here is the sequence of steps for installing aliRoot, so you are able to process the relevant information for the project.